Internship Opportunities

 Be the Reason Someone Moves Forward!

-Working here means stepping into real stories, real challenges, and real impact.
+Interning and volunteering here means stepping into real stories, real challenges, and real impact.
 You will work alongside newcomers and families as they navigate employment, education, health, and community life, and you will see how your support helps move them forward.

 This is not observation, it is action.
 If you want work that pushes you to grow while making a difference that matters, this is where you begin.